-Altitude illness in Cameroon
+Altitude illness in Equatorial Guinea

 There is a point of elevation in this country higher than 2,500 metres.
-An example place of interest, Mt Cameroon 4,070m.

 - Travellers should spend a few days at an altitude below 3,000m. - Where possible travellers should avoid travel from altitudes less than 1,200m to altitudes greater than 3,500m in a single day. - Ascent above 3,000m should be gradual.
 Travellers should avoid increasing sleeping elevation by more than 500m per day and ensure a rest day (at the same altitude) every three or four days. - Acetazolamide can be used to assist with acclimatisation, but should not replace gradual ascent. - Travellers who develop symptoms of AMS (headache, fatigue, loss of appetite, nausea and sleep disturbance) should avoid further ascent.
-In the absence of improvement or with progression of symptoms the first response should be to descend. - Development of HACE or HAPE symptoms requires immediate descent and emergency medical treatment.
+In the absence of improvement or with progression of symptoms the first response should be to descend.

+Development of HACE or HAPE symptoms requires immediate descent and emergency medical treatment.